chips047/Cassette/README.md

 - **Clock Speed**: 2.0 GHz or higher
 - **Free Space**: 1 GB or more

-## How to install?
+## How to Install

-Go to Releases page and download `Cassette.zip`
+1. Go to the Releases page and download the package you need.
-Unpack it and run `Cassette.bat`
+   - **Note:** The `nopython` package requires Python to be installed on your system.

+2. Unpack the downloaded archive.

+3. Run the appropriate script for your system:
+   - On **Windows**: `Cassette.bat`
+   - On **Linux/macOS**: `Cassette.sh`

 ## **Important Notes**

 - When launching **Cassette** for the first time, the app **may experience noticeable lag** while loading the initial ringtone.
 Please be patient — it gets better after the first run.
-- This is the **very first release**.
-Don’t expect perfection just yet — crashes, slowdowns, or glitches may occur.
-If you encounter bugs, please report them so we can improve!
+- Don’t expect perfection just yet — crashes, slowdowns, or glitches may occur.
+If you encounter bugs, please report them so I can improve!
 - Certain features are **not implemented yet**, including:
   - Segmented editor
   - Undo/Redo functionality